Emergency

 Resource Center

-The new library will change everything.
 Designed with resilience and inclusivity at it’s core, it will feature:

 Permanent backup power so the library stays open and fully operational even during prolonged outages, providing heat, light, and charging stations for devices.